NVIDIA DriveWorks SDK

 All DriveWorks modules are compatible with the SAL, reducing the need for specialized sensor data processing.
-The SAL supports a diverse set of automotive sensors out of the box.
-Additional support can be added with the robust Sensor Plugin architecture.
+The SAL supports a diverse set of Hyperion compatible sensors out of the box.
+Support for additional sensors may be added using the robust sensor plugin architecture.

 Image and Point Cloud Processing

 DriveWorks provides a wide array of optimized low-level image and point cloud processing modules for incoming sensor data to use in higher level perception, mapping, and planning algorithms.
-Selected modules can be seamlessly run and accelerated on different DRIVE AGX hardware engines (such as PVA or GPU), giving the developer options and control over their application.
+Selected modules can be seamlessly run and accelerated on different DRIVE AGX hardware engines (such as Programmable Vision Accelerator or GPU), giving the developer options and control over their application.
 Image processing capabilities include feature detection and tracking, structure from motion, and rectification.
-Point cloud processing capabilities include lidar packet accumulation, registration and planar segmentation (and more).
-New and improved modules are delivered with each release.
+Point cloud processing capabilities include lidar packet accumulation, registration, and planar segmentation (and more).

-The DriveWorks Deep Neural Network (DNN) Framework can be used for loading and inferring TensorRT models that have either been provided in the DRIVE Networks library or have been independently trained.
-The DNN Plugins module enables DNN models that are composed of layers that are not supported by TensorRT to benefit from the efficiency of TensorRT.
-The DNN Framework enables inference acceleration using integrated GPU (in Xavier SoC), discrete GPU (in DRIVE AGX Pegasus), or integrated DLA (Deep Learning Accelerator in Xavier SoC).
+The DriveWorks Deep Neural Network (DNN) Framework can be used for loading and inferring TensorRT models that have been independently trained.
+If DNNs are composed of layers that are not supported by TensorRT, plugins can be used to introduce custom layers and leverage the acceleration provided by the inference engine.
+The DNN Framework also enables inference acceleration using the DRIVE AGX’s integrated GPU.

-- Sensor Data Recording and Post-Recording Tools: A suite of tools to record, synchronize and playback the data captured from multiple sensors interfaced to the NVIDIA DRIVE™ AGX platform.
+Sensor Data Recording and Post-Recording Tools are a suite of tools to record, synchronize, and playback the data captured from multiple sensors interfaced to the NVIDIA DRIVE™ AGX platform.
 Recorded data can be used as a high quality synchronized source for training and other development purposes.

-If a sensor’s position or inherent properties deviate from nominal/assumed parameters, then any downstream processing may be faulty, whether it’s for self-driving or data collection.
-Calibration gives you a reliable foundation for building AV solutions with the assurance that they’ll achieve high fidelity, consistent, up-to-date sensor data.
-Calibration supports calibration of the vehicle’s camera, LIDAR, radar, and Inertial Measurement Unit (IMU) sensors that are compatible with the DriveWorks Sensor Abstraction Layer.
+Calibration provides a reliable foundation for building AV solutions with high fidelity, consistent, up-to-date sensor data.
+It supports alignment of the vehicle’s camera, lidar, radar, and Inertial Measurement Unit (IMU) sensors that are compatible with the DriveWorks Sensor Abstraction Layer.